Aaron-Junker/windows-uwp.de-de/windows-apps-src/app-resources/localize-strings-ui-manifest.md

 ## <a name="refer-to-a-string-resource-identifier-from-your-app-package-manifest"></a>Verweisen auf einen Ressourcenbezeichner aus dem App-Paketmanifest

-1. Öffnen Sie Ihre app-Paket-manifest Source-Datei (die `Package.appxmanifest` Datei) in der standardmäßig Ihrer app `Display name` wird als Zeichenfolgenliteral angegeben.
+1. Open your app package manifest source file (the `Package.appxmanifest` file), in which by default your app's `Display name` is expressed as a string literal.

    ![Ressource hinzufügen, Englisch](images/display-name-before.png)